Purchase Orders & Vendor Management

 When your PO is ready:

-1. Click the Send button on the PO detail sheet or from the row actions menu.
+Click the Send to supplier button on the PO row or from the PO detail sheet.

 Gmail Web Compose -- Opens Gmail in your browser with a pre-filled professional email containing your garage details, vendor information, line items, and totals.